 In 2016, to improve vehicle control skills, we organized a safety driving course for 60 of our sales personnel at the Monza racetrack.

-A responsible supply chain
+The responsible supply chain

-Protecting human rights along the supply chain
+Safeguarding human rights across the supply chain

-Human Rights Policy, published in December 2016:
+Human Rights Policy published in December 2016:

-- defines the guidelines and commitments to protect the fundamental rights of workers;;
+- Defines the guidelines and commitments to protect the fundamental rights of workers;

-- refutes forced child labour;
+- Refutes forced child labor;